545ch4/flippie/README.md

 config.num_rows = 18;
 // TODO: How many columns does each module of your display have? (same order as the addresses) config.num_columns = new unsigned int[num_modules]{28, 28, 28, 21};
+// TODO: Should LED C toggle on each shift-register firing? config.led_mode = LED_MODE_FLASHING;
 ```

 **WiFi configuration at `code/server/main.cpp`:**